 Aden + Anais Silky Soft Swaddle Bamboo Baby Blanket (3-Pack)

-Choosing the right brand when purchasing eco-friendly products can be a hassle since they’re often not as well-known than more traditional brands.
+Choosing the right brand when purchasing eco-friendly products can be a hassle since they’re often not as well-known as more traditional brands.
 Well, the Aden + Anais Silky Soft Swaddle Bamboo Baby Blanket (link to read reviews on Amazon) has become one of the most popular choices for bamboo baby blankets and for good reason.

 When it comes to high-quality bamboo baby blankets, look no further than Aden + Anais.
 Their 100% organic bamboo is luxuriously soft to the touch and has breathability like no other blanket out there.
 Its unique design keeps it thin enough so you don’t have to lug it around but thick enough to keep your baby comfortable.
-While a tad more expensive than the alternatives, this bamboo baby blanket is a great investment in your baby’s health and wellness.
+While a tad bit more expensive than the alternatives, this bamboo baby blanket is a great investment in your baby’s health and wellness.

 Is Bamboo Better Than Cotton?